reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

-So far we have only seen selectors receive the Redux store state as arguments, but it is also possible for `connect` to pass props to a selector.
+So far we have only seen selectors receive the Redux store state as arguments, but a selector can just as easily receive props.

 Imagine that we extended our `VisibleTodoList` component to be able to render multiple todo lists at once: